Formula 1 in Barcelona 2025

 The infrastructures will be equipped with state-of-the-art technology and security, communication and air conditioning systems, raising the standards of the experience for drivers and spectators.
 Regarding capacity, it is estimated to start with 110,000 spectators, growing to over 140,000 in the fifth year.

-Future of Formula 1 in Barelona
+Future of Formula 1 in Barcelona

 While the future of Formula 1 in Barcelona is still unknown, we mustn’t rule out that there could potentially be 2 Spanish races in the calendar.
 “For the avoidance of doubt… the fact we are in Madrid is not excluding the fact we could stay in Barcelona for the future,” Domenicali was quoted as saying on F1’s official website.

-More about sport in Barcelona
+More about sports in Barcelona

 Comments